floragunncom/search-guard-docs/_content/_docs_introduction/overview.md

 Copyright 2020 floragunn GmbH
 -->

-# Security for OpenSearch and Elasticsearch
+# Security for Elasticsearch
 {: .no_toc}

 {% include toc.md %}

 ## Security Overview

-Search Guard is an Enterprise Security and Alerting suite for OpenSearch and Elasticsearch.
-It provides TLS encryption, Role Based
-Access Control (RBAC) to OpenSearch/Elasticsearch indices, Document- and Field-level security controls and Audit Logging and Alerting capabilities.
+Search Guard is an Enterprise Security and Alerting suite for Elasticsearch.
+It provides TLS encryption, Role Based Access Control (RBAC) to OElasticsearch indices, Document- and Field-level security controls and Audit Logging and Alerting capabilities.

-Search Guard provides all the tools you need to encrypt, secure and monitor access to data stored in OpenSearch/Elasticsearch, including Dashboards/Kibana, Logstash and Beats.
+Search Guard provides all the tools you need to encrypt, secure and monitor access to data stored in Elasticsearch, including Kibana, Logstash and Beats.

 Search Guard comes in three flavours: